Parallel Jobs

 (the memory allocated to the job per CPU core), be aware that the system requests a memory capacity multiplied by the specified number of nodes or CPU cores.

-Types of Parallel Jobs (Detailed)
+Types of Parallel Jobs (Details)

 CPU and Memory Allocation